ap147/COMP204-AssignmentThree/README.md

    Source:https://docs.oracle.com/javase/8/javafx/api/javafx/scene/control/TextField.html

-2) Could I save users inputs in these fields so they dont have to type them up everytime they open this program ?
+2) Could I do somthing before the user closes my program ?
-   * My first thought was this is a stupied question, because you would simply save it in a list or array, then I realized my arrays will get reset when program is closed.
+   * My first thought was this is a stupied question, because why would you need to do anything since the user is closing program ?
+   * But then I realized that some programs might need to save the users data from the textfields.
-   * I found out that when user closes program I can call a method before it closes and my base assumption is I would have to write to a text document which I can open later to retrive information.
+   * I found out that when user closes program I can call a method before it closes.
-   *
+   * So I can get all the information out of the textboxes and write them to a text document before exiting or even warn the user if they are sure they want to exit.

   Source : https://www.youtube.com/watch?v=ZuHcl5MmRck